umarhassan-mitodl/21h.390-fall-2022/content/pages/instructor-insights.md

 ### Breakdown by Major

-Most students were pursuing degrees or concentrations in history or in the [HASTS](https://hasts.mit.edu/) program; the remainder were studying architecture or urban studies and planning.
+Most students were pursuing degrees or concentrations in history or in the {{% resource_link "078af1c4-d4af-4bb2-9bc5-c11036c23873" "HASTS" %}} program; the remainder were studying architecture or urban studies and planning.

 ## How Student Time Was Spent